DinisSousa2003/The-Turtle-Maze/README.md

 Do you got what it takes to save her?

-All the levels where design by me, as well as menu's and the tiles on game. (except for backgroung bricks, although i altered them)
+All the levels where design by me, as well as menu's and the tiles on game. (except for backgroung bricks, although I altered them)

 Game logo made by Kwanza.

+P.S.: The Turtle Slayer, despite evil, has excellent music taste, as everywhere in the dungeon you can here the instrumental of the music 'Happy Together' by The Turtles.
+Very adequate for a Turtle Slayer I would say.

 ### UI